MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 To view the published Power BI dashboard, see [View Power BI dashboard](configure-data-reporting.md#view-power-bi-dashboard)

-## Enable flows for populating CDC data
+## Step 11: Enable flows for populating CDC data

-You must enable the following flows that help in collating the data in the format that Centers for Disease Control and Prevention (CDC) expects each hospital to report:
+You must enable the following flows that help in collating the data from various sources in the solution in the format that Centers for Disease Control and Prevention (CDC) expects each hospital to report:

 - Populate CDC Data - Healthcare Staff
 - Populate CDC Data - Healthcare Supply